 - See also:

-(I came back from the April 2024 event with a couple of tins and anniversary glasses)
+(I came back from the April 2024 edition with a couple of tins and anniversary glasses from the final event under the Craft Bier Fest name)

-Austrians are fairly loyal to local beers, so the craft beer movement of recent years fits naturally with regional drinking habits.
+Austrians are fairly loyal to local beers, so regional breweries and the craft beer movement fit naturally with drinking habits.

-You could, of course, take a road trip to track down and taste various varieties.
+You could, of course, take a road trip to track down and taste all the various varieties, whether from the big producers or smaller craft operations.
 That would take a while.

-As an alternative, drop into the two-day celebration of specialist beers that is the Craft Bier Fest in Vienna.
+As an alternative, drop into the two-day celebration of beer that is a Super Bier Fest in Vienna (previously known as the Craft Bier Fest).

 Numerous breweries present their best efforts to turn water, yeast, hops and (mostly) barley into a (mostly) golden nectar, typically offering five or more different beers each.